bleu/op-ai-tools/pkg/op-brains/README.md

-# op_chat_brains
+# op_brains

-op_chat_brains is an advanced question-answering system that utilizes Retrieval-Augmented Generation (RAG) techniques to provide intelligent responses tailored to specific domains.
+op_brains is an advanced question-answering system that utilizes Retrieval-Augmented Generation (RAG) techniques to provide intelligent responses tailored to specific domains.
 Designed for flexibility, it can be adapted for various use cases, such as Optimism Collective/Optimism L2.

 ## Features